runsascoded/gh-pnpm-release/README.md

 3. Runs your build command (default: `pnpm run build`)
 4. Publishes to npm with `pnpm publish`
 5. Creates a GitHub release with auto-generated release notes
+6. Outputs links to NPM and GitHub releases (in logs and as workflow annotations)

 ## Inputs